beancount/docs/docs/sharing_expenses_with_beancount.md

 #### Assets & Liabilities Accounts<a id="assets-liabilities-accounts"></a>

-There will have a few Asset accounts that will be active and exist for the duration of the trip.
+There will be a few Asset accounts that will be active and exist for the duration of the trip.
 These temporary accounts will be zero’ed out at the end of it.
 One example is a pool of petty cash in local currency:

     2015-02-01 open Assets:Cash:Pesos
       description: "A shared account to contain our pocket of pesos"